zarajfr/visualising_Syrian_flow/README.md

 # visualising_Syrian_flow
 This is a complementary repository to visualise the synthetic and empirical trends and maps of Syrian refugee movements.
+All of the figures in this paper as well as those in my thesis are plotted using the codes in the folder 'scripts' or variations of them.
 ***
 ## Authors